Salary Negotiation Tips: How to Know Your Worth

 Salary Negotiation tips

 One of the things that employers love to see in an employee, and by extension, a potential employee, is a sense of total self-awareness.
-Any hint of confusion and being unsure of who you are and most importantly what you want will immediately decrease your value and worth not only in the eyes of an interviewer but also in the eyes of any other human being.
+Any hint of confusion and uncertainty about who you are and, most importantly, what you want will immediately decrease your value and worth, not only in the eyes of an interviewer during salary negotiation.

-That is why your self-confidence is of great importance.
-Confidence comes as a result of knowledge.
-What I have found out in my years of coaching people and in my previous years of recruiting people is; that a hoard of people does not know much about themselves.
-A lot of people have crammed things in school, and have brilliant minds on concepts and academia, but they lack one very important thing that is a great ingredient for success: Self-awareness.
+That is why self-confidence is so important.
+Confidence comes from knowledge.
+In my years of coaching and recruiting people, I discovered that many people do not know much about themselves.
+Many people have crammed things in school and have brilliant minds on concepts and academia, but they lack one very important ingredient for success: self-awareness.

-“So, can you tell us what your salary expectations for this job are?”
-This is one of the questions that is worst performed.
-And yet this question can be a make or break for you to get that job.
+This is one of the worst-performed questions.
+Yet, salary negotiation and getting that job can be a make-or-break decision.
 Its cousin question (assuming that you have answered the first question) is a pointed and introspective one: “Why do you think we should pay you that much?”

-The answers that come out of this second question have made people lose opportunities in their droves.
+The answers to this second question have made people lose opportunities in their droves.

-Some people say, “I think that will be enough to pay for my rent and food and upkeep” Wrong answer.
+Some people say, “I think that will be enough to pay for my rent, food, and upkeep.”
+That is the wrong answer.

 Others would say, “That amount of money will make me comfortable because even now I am not earning anything” Very bad answer

-Still others would say; “I think that is what my value is” Wrong answer.
+Still others would say, “I think that is what my value is.”
+That is the wrong answer.

-When the interviewer is asking you “Why we should pay you that much”, they could be looking for either one of these two things or both of them:
+When the interviewer asks you, “Why should we pay you that much?” they could be looking for either one of these two things or both of them:

 • Your contribution to their goals (that’s their main reason for hiring you)